git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 ## It's all just commands

+The essence of what you're doing in tmux is easier and more transparent than it seems.
+Multiple ways exist to route yourself to the same behavior, what tmux refers to externally and internally as a *command*.

 Configs and Commands - [Configs](#config) are the same as automatically running commands via `$ tmux command`.

 Keybindings and Commands - Keyboard shortcuts in tmux are just shorthands for commands you can do via `$ tmux command`.

-Even if you look at the [source code](#technical-stuff) there are files prefixed `cmd-`.
-The essence of what you're doing in tmux is easier and more transparent than it seems.
+To pull it all together, [source code](#technical-stuff) files are prefixed `cmd-`.